Amla Powder - Fine Ground - Dissolves Completely in Water

 Uses of Amalaki:

 - The Amalaki fruit is boiled until soft, then pierced and dipped into a mixture of ghee and honey.
-It is then stored for 2-3 months and is later taken as an elixir that supports good health and immunity.
+It is then stored for 2-3 months and is later taken as a tonic.

-- Amalaki is often used to encourage a healthy glow to the skin.
+- Amalaki is often used on skin.
 Mix Amla powder with yogurt, lemon juice and honey.
 Apply to the face for 30-40 minutes.

 - Amla juice is wonderful and refreshing in the summer season.
 Consuming about 40-50 ml (about 1.5 ounces) of the juice mixed with water or other fruit juices makes a great cooling beverage.